-We currently have Cedar of Lebanon trees available.
+We currently have 2 varieties of Cedar of Lebanon available.

 In the arid climate of the ancient Middle East, there you will find the flourishing green forests and the snowy mountains of Lebanon.
 The Phoenicians, who were the native people of Lebanon, have used the timber for building ships, which made them the first successful trading nation in the world.
 The biblical prophets and King David have spoken about the cedar of Lebanon, mentioned over 71 times in the bible.
 “The righteous flourish like the palm tree, and grow like a cedar in Lebanon” (Psalms 92:12).

 Cedar of Lebanon is currently on the list of threatened endangered species.
 There are only few small protected forests left in Lebanon.
 Entire forests have been wiped out for timber, during the Roman Empire, and later by the Ottoman Empire.
 What makes the Cedrus Libani rare in cultivation is the difficulty of propagation.
 It can only by started by seeds which come from female cones, and can be difficult to germinate.
 It may take up to 30 years before producing any cones.
 Cuttings of cedar of Lebanon are impossible to root.
 Today only 13% of the Lebanese forests survived.
 There are many efforts today to reforest Lebanon and plant the cedar of Lebanon along with native pine species and other native trees.
 Click here for the Reforest Lebanon group .

 "Arz el Rab" translates to The Cedar of the Lord, is the oldest Cedar of Lebanon Forest.
 "Arz el Rab" translates to The Cedar of the Lord, is the oldest Cedar of Lebanon Forest.

 A young Cedar of Lebanon growing in our garden in Pennsylvania.